reed-college/lemur/README.md

 # lemur
 Bio data collector
-##TBD
-* Refactor code
-* Better UI design
-* Better the current unit testing functions
-* Connect the current webpages with reed login webpage and deploy the app on reed server
-* Finish writeup/documentation and wrap up the app

 ##Part1 App General Description
-This is a data collector for biology class.<br>
+This is a data collector for biology class.
-It has three groups of users and corresponder powers.<br>
+It has three groups of users and corresponder powers.
 ###Student:
 * A student can select a lab they belong to and enter one or more group of data according to the required format.